hvnsweeting/adventofcode/2022/README.md

 - https://clojure.org/api/cheatsheet

 ### Config emacs
-- Emacs terminology: M: meta - normally the Alt button, C: control - normally the Ctrl on keyboard.
+- Emacs terminology: M: meta - normally the Alt, C: control - normally the Ctrl on keyboard.
-- To install package cider, type M-x then bottom left emacs shows "M-x", enter: `package-refresh-contents`
+- To install package cider, type M-x then bottom left Emacs shows "M-x", enter: `package-refresh-contents`
 - Wait a bit, then type M-x enter: `package-install` , hit enter, then type `cider`
 - type M-x enter: `package-install` , hit enter, then type `clojure-mode`
 - After installation done, Alt-x then type: `cider-jack-in`, emacs will open 2nd panel on the right and you have a Clojure REPL.
 Ref: <https://www.braveclojure.com/basic-emacs/>